-For practical applications often the efficiency of an algorithm is of key importance, in the sense of not only the correctness, but additionally the required resources such as time, storage, and data are considered.
+For practical applications the efficiency of an algorithm is of key importance --- not only the correctness, but additionally the required resources such as time, storage, and data are relevant.
 Classical computer science focusing on discrete problems provides us with suitable notions, for instance, the commonly known classes P and NP constitute a notion of efficiency.
 Roughly speaking, algorithms in P are considered efficient and applicable in practice whereas algorithms in NP generally do not suffice practical demands.
-However, before the efficiency of an algorithm for a certain problem can be addressed, one needs to determine if the problem is effectively solvable at all.
-In this sense, the effectiveness is the minimum requirement for any trustworthy and possibly efficient algorithm.
+However, before the efficiency of an algorithm can be addressed, one needs to determine the effective solvability first.
+In this sense, effectiveness is the minimum requirement for any efficient algorithm.

-A theoretical model for digital computers is given by Turing machines \cite{Turing36Entscheidung} which capture the logic of digital computations but neglect real-word limitations like memory constraints, energy consumption, etc. In this sense, Turing machines offer a mathematical model describing the power and limitations of digital computations.
+A theoretical model for digital computers is given by Turing machines \cite{Turing36Entscheidung}, which capture the logic of digital computations but neglect real-word limitations like memory constraints, energy consumption, etc. Consequently, Turing machines offer a mathematical model describing the power and limitations of digital computations.
 Using this model, it has been shown that, if the effectiveness of the approximation is taken into consideration, then not every continuous system can be simulated on a digital machine; examples include the Cauchy problem for the three dimensional wave equation \cite{PourEl97WaveEq}, channel capacities in information theory \cite{Elkouss2018MemoryEC, Schaefer2019TuringMS}, and operations in signal processing such as spectral factorization \cite{Boche20SpecFac} or the Fourier transform of discrete and bandlimited signals \cite{Boche20BandlimitedSignals}.
 In fact, even very simple analog systems such as stable, linear, and time-invariant systems can generally not be simulated on a digital machine \cite{Boche20LTI}.
 Only for certain subsets of all admissible input signals can these continuous models be effectively approximated on digital computers.
-For these reasons, it would be important that users of digital simulation software are able to recognize whether their problem and the given input data allow for an effective computation.
+For these reasons, it is important that users of digital simulation software are able to recognize whether their problem and the given input data allow for an effective computation.